ThetaMTX/app-studia/README.md

 /api: This endpoint returns a simple JSON response to indicate that it is the API endpoint.

 /api/medication: This endpoint communicates with the included Python script (script.py).
-It takes a JSON payload with a medication property and fetches the corresponding medication description from the MySQL database.
+It takes a JSON payload with a medication property and fetches the corresponding medication description from the SQL database.

 ## Example:
 ```